 - Videos.
 Head to somewhere like YouTube for hundreds of videos outlining important features of your chosen language.

 - Textbooks.
-If you’re serious about learning how to code, then you should consider getting your hands on a couple of decent textbooks which outline things like syntax and other tools.
+If you’re serious about learning how to code, then you should consider getting your hands on a couple of decent textbooks that outline things like syntax and other tools.

 - Games.
 With the rise of coding has come a rise in the number of different apps and games designed to teach you to program.
 While many of these are aimed at children, they can still be a great way to practice.